-Slavery and human trafficking are horrific abuses of human rights and at London Gatwick we are committed to playing our part in helping to eradicate these practices from society and aviation.
+Slavery and human trafficking are illegal and unacceptable abuses of human rights and at London Gatwick we are committed to playing our part in helping to eradicate these practices from society and aviation.

-Acting ethically drives the decisions and actions we take at London Gatwick every day and is a key part of how we deliver our vision to be the airport for everyone, whatever your journey.
+Acting ethically drives the decisions and actions we take at London Gatwick every day and is a key part of how we deliver our vision to be the airport for everyone, whatever your iourney.